-Construction started in October 2017 and is expected to be completed in circa July 2019.
-As of April 2019, approximately \$14.2 million has been spent on this project.
-It is expected that a total of approximately \$14.7 million will be spent on the project.
+Construction started in October 2017 and is largely completed; it is expected to be fully completed by the end of 2020.
+The project was completed in accordance with NYSDEC mandates.
+As of April 2020, approximately \$15.1 million has been spent on this project.
+It is expected that a total of approximately \$15.6 million will be spent on the project.